WEHI-Education/Workshop-IntroToHPC-Slurm/episodes/06-submit.md

 $ sbatch job1.sh
 $ sbatch job1.sh
 ```
-Check what you have in the queueu
+Check what you have in the queue

 ```
 squeue -u $USER